Professional Framework

 Each set of Professional Principles is divided into three categories:

-- Professional Knowledge: These principles define the knowledge and understanding that an effective teacher, mentor, or school leader, is expected to hold, relevant to their role.
-This typically includes knowledge around teaching and learning, curriculum, and assessment for example.
+• Professional Knowledge: These principles define the knowledge and understanding that an effective teacher, mentor or school leader is expected to hold, relevant to their role.
+This typically includes knowledge around teaching and learning, curriculum and assessment.

-- Professional Behaviours: The Professional Behaviours reflect the key aspects of professionalism which transcend any individual role; they aim to capture the behaviours that all teachers might endeavour to maintain and strengthen throughout their career.
+• Professional Behaviours: Theses principles reflect the key aspects of professionalism which transcend any individual role; they aim to capture the behaviours that all teachers might endeavour to maintain and strengthen throughout their career.
 As such, the Professional Behaviours are replicated across each of the three pathways.
 They include critically evaluating and reflecting on practice; engaging in relevant, career-long professional learning; exhibiting collegiality; demonstrating high standards; and engaging critically with research and evidence.

-You can view the framework in full by completing this form
+You can view the framework in full by completing this form.
+The framework includes guidance on how to use it for professional learning planning.